Postremission Therapy for AML

 Maintenance chemotherapy has been shown to be effective in the treatment of acute promyelocytic leukemia.
 In other subtypes, there are no data that demonstrate that maintenance therapy given after intensive postremission therapy significantly prolongs remission duration.
 Maintenance chemotherapy failed to show benefit in two randomized studies,[3,33] and maintenance therapy with interleukin-2 also proved ineffective.

 Treatment Options Under Clinical Evaluation

 The following are examples of national and/or institutional clinical trials that are currently being conducted.
 Information about ongoing clinical trials is available from the NCI Web site.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with untreated childhood acute myeloid leukemia and other myeloid malignancies.
+Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with childhood acute myeloid leukemia in remission.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.